CRBS/Panfish/design/TechnicalSpec.md

     Directory where job template files for each cluster reside.
 The template files are named with the same name as the cluster queue (ie: gordon_shadow.q,codonis_shadow.q) For more information see Job Template File section of this document.

+* **line.log.verbosity**
+    Sets the logging level of the line command.
+Valid values are 0,1,2,3 0 = outputs only error,warning, and fatal messages.
+    1 = adds info messages.
+    2 = adds debug messages.

+* **panfish.log.verbosity**
+    Sets the logging level of the panfish daemon.
+Valid values are 0,1,2,3 0 = outputs only error, warning, and fatal messages.
+    1 = adds info messages.
+    2 = adds debug messages.

     Example template for gordon_shadow.q: